Cornelius-Wang/Cornelius-Wang/README.md

 I’m interested in technology that enables developers to create and automate experiences for end-users.

-- 🌱 I’m currently learning Java/Vue/Swift

-I’m looking to collaborate on Seed / Pre-seed ideas, with an emphasis in cannabis supply-chain projects.
+I advise and collaborate on Seed / Pre-seed ideas, with an emphasis in cannabis supply-chain projects.
+Mainly through the Founder Institute San Francisco chapter.

+- 🌱 I’m currently learning Vue/Swift, familiar with JS/React/Java/SQL

+- ☁ familiar with Digital Ocean, GCP, AWS.

 - 📫  @ cory.wang11@gmail.com